Performance Areas in Music

 The casts for all productions are chosen through an audition process that is open to all Otterbein students.

 The Otterbein Choirs offer something for everyone.
-With six vocal ensembles, choir members perform a variety of repertoire, from Maroon Five to Mozart.
+With four vocal ensembles, choir members perform a variety of repertoire.
 Students of all majors sing in the choirs, and all vocal ensembles are of the highest quality.
-There are music award opportunities for singers from every major on campus.
+There are music award opportunities for choristers from every major on campus.

 Otterbein’s choirs combine regularly to perform choral masterworks in conjunction with the Westerville Symphony.
 In addition, Otterbein choirs have performed with the Columbus Symphony Orchestra, and appear regularly at professional conferences of the Ohio Music Education Association and the American Choral Directors Association.